The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 15) Istana Nurul Iman

-If someone posed the question, “Where is the world’s largest residential palace located?”, most people would say somewhere in Europe, or maybe China.
+If someone posed the question, “Where is the world’s largest residential palace located?”, most people would probably say somewhere in Europe, or maybe China.
 Not many would guess it’s on the jungle island of Borneo.
 Well, maybe you would, since now you know about Brunei’s tendency towards building extravagant architecture.

 Istana Nurul Iman is where the royal family lives and is the seat of the Brunei government.
 Here, Sultan Bolkiah hosts foreign leaders and makes the important decisions.
 Istana Nurul Iman officially opened in 1984, as Brunei’s modern era kicked off, after a full century as a British protectorate state.
 It’s only possible to enter the palace three days per year - during Hari Raya (Aidil Fitri).
 During the Hari Raya holiday, you are free to join a grand feast with thousands of others, then meet the Sultan or Queen.
 Apart from these 3 days, your best bet to catch a glimpse of the palace is through the Brunei River Mangrove Tour.
 To read more about Istana Nurul Iman, click here.